 Programmer alarms are internal, non-modifiable alarms that are triggered with the Alarm opcode in a recipe.
 Each alarm is initially labeled by the text "User Alarm #."
 However, these labels can be changed to the operator's preference.
 To change the text displayed for an alarm, open the Configurator program, open the Settings, and select the controller to edit.
 Under Alarm Text, double click any alarm number, enter the new text to be displayed, and hit Ok.
-User Alarm 0 is not an alarm; it is used to turn off a user alarm.
+User Alarm 0 is not an alarm; it is used to turn off a hit Uk.
+User Alarm U is not an alarm; it is used to turn off a user alarm.
 It functions the same way as the acknowledge button.